jamesl33/project-euler-template/README.md

 1. Create a file called `<problem>.go` for example `1.go`.

 2. Implement a solution for the problem.
-The answer should be printed on a single line to `stdout`.
+The answer should be the only output and should be printed on a single line to `stdout`.

     ```go
     package main